-(2) Discussion with opinion leaders
+(2) Discussions with opinion leaders

-To make audit activities more effective and appropriate, the Board has established the Government Auditing Consultative Committee, the membership of which includes opinion leaders in the various areas.
+To make audit activities more effective and appropriate, the Board administers the Government Auditing Consultative Committee, the membership of which includes opinion leaders in various areas.
 The Board esteems the views and opinions of these members concerning various issues related to audits from diverse viewpoints.

-The members of the Committee are as follows (as of January 2017):
+The members of the Committee are as follows (as of January 2018):

-- ●Mr. Jiro Ushio (Chairperson: Chairman and Ushio Group Representative, USHIO INC.) - ●Dr. Yuri Okina (Vice Chairman of the Institute, The Japan Research Institute, Limited) - Dr. Takeshi Sasaki (Executive Director, National Land Afforestation Promotion Organization) - Mr. Nobuhiko Shima (Journalist) - •Dr. Toshiki Tomita (Professor, Faculty of Law, Chuo University) - Mr. Akio Harada (Lawyer)
+- Mr. Jiro Ushio (Chairperson: Chairman and Ushio Group Representative, USHIO INC.) - Mr. Kotaro Ohno (Lawyer) - Dr. Yuri Okina (Vice Chairman of the Institute, The Japan Research Institute, Limited) - Mr. Yasufumi Kanemaru (Chairman and President, Group CEO, Future Corporation) - Dr. Takeshi Sasaki (Executive Director, National Land Afforestation Promotion Organization) - Mr. Nobuhiko Shima (Journalist) - Dr. Toshiki Tomita (Professor, Faculty of Law, Chuo University)

-(3) Exchange of views with other audit and inspection institutions by certified public accountants, the Board also holds meetings with the Japanese Institute of Certified Public Accountants to exchange professional opinions and information regularly.
-The Board also hosts the Audit Forum in which people from organizations involved in public sector auditing gather and discuss public audit issues in order to improve public audit.
+(3) Exchange of views with other audit and inspection institutions certified public accountants, the Board also holds meetings with the Japanese Institute of Certified Public Accountants to regularly exchange professional opinions and information.
+The Board also hosts the Audit Forum in which people from organizations involved in public sector auditing gather and discuss public audit issues in order to improve public audits.

-The Board strives to raise its audit efficiency through exchanging information with other public audit and inspection institutions, while it recognizes the importance of conducting audits from an independent standpoint.
+The Board strives to raise its audit efficiency through exchanges of information with other public audit and inspection institutions, while it recognizes the importance of conducting audits from an independent standpoint.

-For example, the Board holds regular or irregular meetings to exchange information with the Administrative Evaluation Bureau of Ministry of Internal Affairs and Communications, which evaluates and monitors Government agencies' operations and activities, and with audit offices of local governments.
-Since some of the auditees of the Board may also be subject to the audits
+For example, the Board holds regular or irregular meetings to exchange information with the Administrative Evaluation Bureau of Ministry of Internal Affairs and Communications, which evaluates and monitors Government agency operations and activities, and with audit offices of local governments.
+Since some of the auditees of the Board may also be subject to audits by

-28th Public Audit Forum (August 2016)
+29th Public Audit Forum (August 2017)